 Indigenous Poetry/Hieroglyphics Kiskajeyi- I AM READY This hieroglyphic poetry book is the first of its kind.
 Aboriginal artist and writer, Michelle Sylliboy blends her poetry, photography, & Mi’kmaq (L’nuk) hieroglyphic poetry in this unprecedented book.
 Publication is timed to coincide with the 2019 Year of Indigenous Languages, and the launch of Michelle Sylliboy's Mi'kmaq hieroglyphic art exhibit in Nova Scotia.
 ISBN: 978-1-7753019-2-9 Paperback: 6" x 9", 76 pages Price: $19.99 Release date: March 31, 2019 This book can be now beorderedthrough our catalogue.
 For more information on this book- click on the book cover image .

 Indigenous Children's picture book - Ages 3-8 Nootka Sound in Harmony: Aboriginal Connections We are grateful for the support of the Cultural Resource Centre committee and Chief Jerry Jack of the Mowachaht/Muchalahat First Nation in Tsaxana, BC.
-Metis author, Spencer Sheehan-Kalina, uses poetry to highlight the beauty of the Nootka Sound and the animals that live there, with Aboriginal connections to the poem's content.
+Metis author, Spencer Sheehan-Kalina, uses poetry to highlight the beauty of the Nootka Sound and the animals that live there with Aboriginal connections to the poem's content.
 These connections align with the curricular competencies of kindergarten to grade 3.
 Parents will love to read this book of poetry to their preschoolers and be able to share the Indigenous connections.
 Illustrated by Kim Nixon.
 ISBN: 978-1-7753019-3-6 Release date: May 9, 2019 Paperback: 8" x 8", 32 pages Price: $14.95 For more information click on book cover image.
 This book can be now beorderedthrough our catalogue.